 Multi-Factor Authentication (MFA) is an authentication method that requires the user to provide two or more verification factors to gain access to an online cloud account, applications, network, or VPN.
 MFA is a core component of a strong Identity and Access Management (IAM) policy which helps in decreasing the likelihood of a successful cyber attack.
 Rather than just prompting for a username and password, MFA requires one or more additional verification factors.
 Additional verification factors can be OTP over SMS/Email, Token based authentication, or any of your preferable MFA methods from a plethora of MFA login methods provided by miniOrange.

-When a user attempts to access a resource, they are presented with multiple authentication factors along with a traditional username and password.
-A core Identity Provider (IdP) or directory services platform verifies the user's login credentials.
-To gain access, the user must successfully authenticate using both their initial login details and a second authentication method pass successfully they are granted access to the resource.
+When a user seeks access to a resource, they encounter a multi-factor authentication (MFA) process that supplements the traditional username and password.
+A central Identity Provider (IdP) or directory services platform rigorously verifies the user's login credentials.
+To gain access, the user must successfully authenticate using both their initial login details and a second authentication method.

 Knowledge factors include multiple passwords, PIN codes, and answers to security questions.
 Anything you can remember, type, say, do, execute, or otherwise recall when needed is considered a knowledge element.

 This factor suggests that you possess a particular object since it is improbable that a hacker would acquire your password and take anything physical.
 This category includes smart cards, mobile phones, physical tokens, key fobs, and keychains.